poolshark-protocol/docs/site/content/introduction/range-pools.en.md

 To put it simply, Range Pools contain many small constant function curves between each price point, commmonly referred to as a `Tick`.

-The main difference with Range AMMs is that there are many price ranges within one `PoolsharkRangePair` contract.
 Each of the smaller price ranges will have reserves based on liquidity active within that `Tick`.

 Within each `Tick`, the pool functions exactly the same as what users have come to know from Constant Function Market Makers.

-Now, let’s try to visualize it.
-What we’re saying is that we don’t want the curve to be infinite.
-We cut it at the points aa and bb and say that these are the boundaries of the curve.
-Moreover, we shift the curve so the boundaries lay on the axes.
-This is what we get:

 Mechanism to understand:
 ```